 One particularly powerful instrument many businesses use to improve their customers’ experience is surveys.
-After all, once you have a customer, isn’t it the best practice to do anything you can to keep them?
-Increasing customer retention rates by just five percent increases your company’s profits from 25 to 95 percent.
+After all, once you have a customer, isn’t it best practice to do anything you can to keep them?
+Increasing customer retention rates by just five percent helps increase your company’s profits from 25 to 95 percent.

-But, many companies are not using the data to its maximum potential.
+However, many companies are not using the data to its maximum potential.
 Why?
 Honestly, it’s because they do not know how to sift through the data provided by surveys.
-Or, they do not know how to apply the information they’ve collected to improving the product.
+Or, they do not know how to apply the information they’ve collected to improve the product.

 Understanding Survey Data